sharktacos/OpenColorIO-configs/docs/tonemap.md

 So for the Filmic Look, keeping the pivot at 0.18 and contrast at 0.9 we get:
 <img src="https://render.githubusercontent.com/render/math?math=y = 0.18\left(\frac{x}{0.18}\right)^{0.9}">

 Additionally, based on a suggestion of [Alex Fry](https://community.acescentral.com/t/aces-background-document/3568/12), the Neutral Look has a slight saturation boost (1.1) applied to the midtones in Tlog space (again using a Nuke tool from Jed called LogZonesat) in order to compensate for the loss of saturation with lowered contrast, so the saturation levels of the two transforms appear equal.
-This is